 In 2013, following a negative travel experience with her family, Lianne founded nonuttraveler.com — an advocacy website for food allergic flyers.
-Her goal is to increase awareness of the seriousness of life threatening food allergies with an emphasis on air travel.
+Her goal is to increase awareness of the seriousness of life-threatening food allergies with an emphasis on air travel.
 The site provides resources and tools so that food allergic passengers can make informed decisions in choosing airlines and mitigate their risk.
-Nonuttraveler.com also contains an airline petition drive with more than 90,000 signatures from people all over the world urging action.

-Lianne Mandelbaum M.S.
-P.T.
-Columbia University College of Physicians and Surgeons is a prolific food allergy writer.
-Her writing has been featured in Huffington Post, The Mighty, KevinMD and Allergic Living Magazine, and to date she has published over 40 articles.
+Lianne is a featured contributor for Huffington Post, The Mighty, KevinMD and is the Airline Correspondent for Allergic Living e-magazine, and to date, has published over 58 articles.
 Her tips for flying with a food allergy were featured in a piece for the Sean N. Parker Center for Allergy Research at Stanford.
-Her advocacy has been featured in the The New York Times, Forbes, Condé Nast Traveler, Allergic Living, Yahoo!, Fox NewsHQ, ABC News and CBS News.
-She was the recipient of the FARE 2013 Leadership Award and 2017 FARE Vision Award.
-No Nut Traveler was selected as one of the best allergy blogs of 2019 by Healthline.
+She was the recipient of the FARE 2013 Leadership Award, and the 2017 FARE Vision Award.

 Lianne collects and shares testimonials regarding flying experiences from food allergic families on No Nut Traveler.
-She shares these testimonials with lawmakers, media, and food allergy advocacy groups and in doing so, hopes to influence the airlines and government to create food allergy airline policies that are fair and evenly promulgated throughout the airline industry.
-Most recently, her testimonials were the basis of a New York Times piece regarding traveling with a food allergy.
-There are also links on her site to easily connect people to the DOT (Department of Transportation) and their respective legislators.
+She shares these testimonials with lawmakers, media, and other food allergy advocacy groups to influence the airlines and government to create food allergy airline policies that are fair and evenly promulgated throughout the airline industry.